- Chart

 Goal

-To provide investors with broad diversification and exposure to the U.S. financial services sector at a low cost.
+To provide investors with broad exposure to the U.S. financial services sector, mirroring the performance of the MSCI US Investable Market Financials 25/50 Index.

 Investment Approach and Strategy